Island is a new target platform introduced back with Elements 9. Simply put, Island lets you write low-level CPU-native code.

 WndProc and everything.
 Available in Oxygene, C# and Swift.

-With the next release (currently thought of as 9.1 and planned for early 2017), we'll also have our Sugar library ported to Island, giving you an even more well-rounded set of object-oriented APIs that you can use cross-platform, and to write code that can be shared between Island and the other higher-level platforms with.
+Since Elements 9.1, our Elements RTL and Delphi RTL libraries are ported to Island as well, giving you an even more well-rounded set of object-oriented APIs that you can use cross-platform, and to write code that can be shared between Island and the other higher-level platforms.
 But even in this first version, the basic Island RTL already provides a lot of useful functionality.
-You can read more about Sugar here.
+You can read more about Elements RTL here.

-Also entering beta soon is Hydra 5, the next version of our Hydra library for mixing .NET and Delphi code in one application.
-With version 5, you will be able to use Island plugins in your .NET (and Delphi) host applications – essentially letting you build the bulk of your app in a higher-level framework, such as WPF, but dropping down to CPU-native code for specific functionality.
+And since Hydra 5, our Hydra library for mixing .NET, Java and Delphi code in one application now lets you use Island plugins in your .NET (and Delphi) host applications – essentially enabling you build the bulk of your app in a higher-level framework, such as WPF, but dropping down to CPU-native code for specific functionality.